b-palaniappan/axum-sqlx/ScratchPad.md

 - Verify the `password` with the user record in the database.
 - Generate Argon2id hash of the `new_password`.
 - Generate HMAC of the hashed password.
+- Add to audit log.

 ### Logout
+- `DELETE` request without any payload.
+JWT toke is passed in the auth header as `Bearer` token and refresh token as cookie.
+- Get the user key from the JWT token.
-- Remove the refresh token from the database.
+- If the JWT token is not available, use the refresh_token from the cookie.
-- Remove the JWT token from the cache.
+- Invalidate the JWT token and refresh token in the cache and database.
+- Add to audit log.

 ## Audit Log / Table
 - Create a table to store the audit log.